cisco/mindmeld/docs/source/userguide/parser.rst

 Language Parser
 ===============

 The :ref:`Language Parser <arch_parser>` (often referred to simply as the Parser) is run as the sixth and final step in the :ref:`natural language processing <arch_nlp>` pipeline to extract the relationships between :term:`entities <entity>` in a given :term:`query <query / request>`.
 It is a heuristic-driven `chart parser <https://en.wikipedia.org/wiki/Chart_parser>`_ that is configured to model the `dependencies <https://en.wikipedia.org/wiki/Dependency_grammar>`_ between different entity types in an application.
-The parser uses a developer-provided configuration to cluster the :doc:`recognized entities <entity_recognizer>` in a query together and group them into a meaningful hierarchy (:term:`entity group`) that captures how different entities relate to each other.
+The parser uses a developer-provided configuration to cluster the :doc:`recognized entities <entity_recognizer>` in a query together and group them into a meaningful hierarchy (called :term:`entity group`) that captures how different entities relate to each other.

 .. note::